plebbit/plebbit-js/README.md

-  type: 'rsa' | 'eip191' // multiple versions/types to allow signing with metamask/other wallet or to change the signature fields or algorithm https://eips.ethereum.org/EIPS/eip-191 publicKey?: string // PEM format, optional, not needed for signing address?: string // public key hash, optional, not needed for signing }
+  type: 'rsa' | 'eip191' // multiple versions/types to allow signing with metamask/other wallet or to change the signature fields or algorithm https://eips.ethereum.org/EIPS/eip-191 publicKey?: string // PEM format, optional, not needed for signing address?: string // public key hash, optional, not needed for signing ipfsKey?: IpfsKey // a Key object used for importing into IpfsHttpClient https://docs.ipfs.io/reference/cli/#ipfs-key-import
+}
 Subplebbit /* (IPNS record Subplebbit.address) */ {
   title?: string